 Gum disease (periodontal disease) is an infection of the tissues and bones that surround and support the teeth.
-It's caused by the growth of bacteria present in plaque, a clear, sticky substance your mouth produces.
+It's caused by the growth of bacteria present in plaque, which is a clear, sticky substance that your mouth produces.

 |Primary Medical Reviewer||Adam Husney, MD - Family Medicine|

 |Specialist Medical Reviewer||Steven K. Patterson, BS, DDS, MPH - Dentistry|